 However, with standard training – conducted in the training room, with live trainers – the course can be changed rapidly and even on the fly.
 Live training remains fluid, and will be more in tune with the specific needs of the business.

 Disadvantage 6: Good e-learning is difficult to do

 Developing a really effective e-learning course takes time, money, and a great amount of expertise.
 A good e-learning course involves multimedia, custom web development, technical support, and strong User Interaction (UI) design.

 Although the market is improving, many of the first e-learning courses were clunky and unwieldy, and the technical and design problems negatively impacted the learning process, creating an adverse "first impression" that persisted even as standards improved.

 With live training, the standard systems, processes, and best practices are far more established and well understood.
 The best practices for e-learning courses are still evolving and are a lot trickier to get right.

 Disadvantage 7: Lack of transformational power

-It should be said that e-learning is effective for training process execution and for imparting certain kinds of knowledge.
-However, real learning – game changing learning – comes about through live connection with an experienced practitioner.
+Of course, e-learning is effective for training in many areas.
+But advanced learning – game changing learning – comes about through live connection with an experienced practitioner.